Academics

 Read “Getting it Together: The Importance of Executive Functioning” written by Eileen Ginzburg, Scheck Hillel’s Director of Academic Services.

-For information about Scheck Hillel’s academic services, please contact your student’s division head or Eileen Ginzburg at 305.931.2831 x140 (ginzburg@eHillel.org).
-For information about Kesher, please contact contact the Kesher office at 305.792.7060.
+For information about Scheck Hillel’s academic services for Middle and High School, please contact our Director of Student Services (Grades 6–12), Kristy Chapuseaux, at 305.931.2831 x192 or chapuseaux@ehillel.org.
+For information about Kesher, please contact the Kesher office at 305.792.7060.